Lead: Giuseppe Notarbartolo di Sciara, Tethys Research Institute

 Progress to date

-Three of the five scheduled regional IMMA workshops in the southern hemisphere have been convened, one in Apia, Samoa, covering the southwest Pacific Ocean, one in Kota Kinabalu, Malaysia, covering the northeast Indian Ocean and the South East Asian Seas region, and the third in Dhofar, Oman, covering the western Indian Ocean and Arabian Seas.
+Four of the five scheduled regional IMMA workshops in the southern hemisphere have been convened, one in Apia, Samoa, covering the southwest Pacific Ocean, the second in Kota Kinabalu, Malaysia, covering the northeast Indian Ocean and the South East Asian Seas region, the third in Dhofar, Oman, covering the western Indian Ocean and Arabian Seas, and the fourth in Perth, Australia, covering the waters of Australia, New Zealand and the South East Indian Ocean.
 In addition to the many IMMAs and areas of interest proposed during the workshops, three areas have been identified as a pilot areas for the analysis of threats to marine mammals and the devising of appropriate management plans by local experts and stakeholders.
+All IMMAs recognised so far are available to view on the Marine Mammal Protected Area Task Force’s eAtlas.

-The IMMA concept, its processes and its results to date were presented at the 12th Conference of the Parties to the Convention on the Conservation of Migratory Species of Wild Animals (CMS) in October 2017.
+The IMMA concept, its processes and its results were presented at the 12th Conference of the Parties to the Convention on the Conservation of Migratory Species of Wild Animals (CMS) in October 2017.
 Subsequently, the CMS adopted a resolution – the ‘IMMA resolution’ – that recognises this novel process to formalise areas of the seas that are important for marine mammals.
 In February 2020, at the 13th CMS COP, further documents on IMMAs were introduced that requested Parties to draw upon the IMMAs posted on the MMPATFs eAtlas, and that dugong range-state Parties consider whether their regional population merits inclusion in CMS Appendix I – Endangered migratory species.

-With the concept and utility of IMMAs now recognised, the initiative has attracted further support, with an additional IMMA workshop covering the extended Southern Ocean delivered in October 2018, sponsored by the French Biodiversity Agency.
+With the concept and utility of IMMAs now recognised and incorporated into international conservation processes, the initiative has attracted further support, with an additional IMMA workshop covering the extended Southern Ocean delivered in October 2018, sponsored by the French Biodiversity Agency.
 Other similar opportunities for continuing the IMMA process beyond the current GOBI work programme are being explored.